Lower New River

 Big Water and High Volume—White Water rafting on West Virginia's Lower New River, Spring through Fall

-Every Tuesday, Wednesday and Thursday in June, July and August it's Midweek Madness!
-Raft the Lower New for just $89/person.
+Every Monday through Thursday in June, July and August it's Midweek Madness!
+Raft the Lower New for just $94/person.

 The Lower New River is the trip that built the West Virginia whitewater industry, especially in the warm southeastern Summer months.
 40 years after the first Mountain River Tours raft put in at Thurmond, this is still our flagship run.
 It's got everything you could possibly want from whitewater rafting—stunning scenery, pounding whitewater, relaxing swim time between rapids and rich WV coal history lining the banks the entire way.
 This trip provides enough challenges to thrill even seasoned veterans, but is also excellent for first-timers.
 The Lower New River is 27 rapids long—more if the water level is high for the season—packed into 8 miles of adventure.